michaelmosmann/silk/userguide/binds.md

 Therefore **none** of the _providers_ is used (for that particular requirement), as soon as there are two or more that could serve an implementation.
 They are said to be _nullified_.
 There are two options to handle this:

-- No define a default what results in a eager bootstrapping exception because of missing requirement.
-The developer can notice that a particular configuration clashes and resolve it by redefining composition or add more precise binds to one of the involved modules.
+- Not define a default, what results in an eager bootstrapping exception because of a missing requirement.
+Thereby the developer can directly notice that a particular configuration clashes and resolve it by redefining composition or add more precise binds to one of the involved modules.
 - A default bind can be made using `asDefault()` so that whenever _providers_ collide for a _requirement_ the default is used.
 {% highlight java %}
 protected void declare() { // in the requiring module